 If you would like to emulate this practice at your organization, we have provided a conversation template for you to use.
 We have also provided a list of educational resources to aid in the work of addressing racism.
 SEEA used the resources and training at the Diversity Training University International to inform our work.

 This page will be updated with additional resources and information as we learn more.
-If you have a correction or suggestions, please contact, Pamela Fann, director of member services.
+If you have a correction or suggestions, please contact, Pamela Fann, director of membership and diversity integration.

 Our Diversity, Inclusion, and Integration Journey Webinar